Shelley, Essex: History

 This original settlement of Shelley has remained essentially a small manorial complex just comprising the manor house and parish church.
 The current building of Shelley Hall dates back to the 14th century, with significant extensions and alterations from the 16th to 18th centuries.
 The current church was built in 1888 and is the third church building known to have stood on that site.
 It was designed in the Early English style, and is faced with flint and Bath stone.
 The tower, with a shingle broach spire is at the north-west corner of the church, the base of the tower forming the north-facing porch.
 There was formerly also a rectory at Shelley near the hall and church.
 It was described as "an ancient timber-framed building", and was where Thomas Newton (1704–1782), who later became the Bishop of Bristol in 1761, wrote his Dissertations on the Prophecies, which he completed in 1758.
-The rectory stood about 500 yd west of the church and burnt down in 1937.
+The rectory stood about 500 yd west of the church and burned down in 1937.

 The parish of Shelley was generally bounded to the north by Moreton, to the south by the A414 road from Harlow to Chelmsford, to the east by the B184 road from Chipping Ongar to Great Dunmow, and to the west by the south-east to north-west Moreton Road which edges Shelley Common with its River Roding tributary of Cripsey Brook.